syncfusion-content/maui-docs/MAUI/Sunburst-Chart/DataLabels.md

 ## Overflow Mode

 When the data labels are large in size, they will overlap each other.
 To avoid overlapping, trim or hide the data labels using the OverflowMode property.
+By default, the OverFlow mode is `Trim`.

 ## Trim